zeromile/day11/README.md

-# day11 #
+# Day 11 #

-"Day 11" (two days, actually) was dedicated to creating web forms in HTML and using Formspree.io process the submitted data, sending it to a designated email address.
+"Day 11" (two days, actually) was dedicated to creating web forms in HTML and using Formspree to process the submitted data, sending it to a designated email address.

+Account creation on [Formspree](https://formspree.io) is free and you can receive and email up to 50 submissions - plenty for a low traffic web site.

+Once you have an account on Formspree find the "forms" link and copy and paste their demo code.
+This will give you both your unique form id for the API and also a few started form elements.
+This is what we did, then we added and customized the layout using CSS.

-### Daily Challenge: ###
+### Set up your day11 folder using Git/GitHub ###
-1. Sign in to your GitHub account
+1. Sign in to your [GitHub](https://github.com) account
 2. Click the green `New` button top create a repo
     - Choose the owner (you) from the drop-down and name the repo `day11`
     - Make sure you check the box next to "Add a README.md file"